 Advantages Of Exoskeletons

 The primary advantage of having an exoskeleton is the protection that it provides.
 They’re basically body armor.
 They can deform and absorb physical blows to protect the ant’s internal structures.

 Additionally, they also help prevent desiccation and invasion of foreign bodies.

 Disadvantages Of Exoskeletons

-Apart from that, chemical imbalances and other factors may cause malfunctions in the molting process.
-Depending on severity, these may cause mutilation and sometimes even result in death.
+Apart from that, chemical imbalances and other factors can cause issues while molting.
+These may cause mutilation and sometimes result in death.

 Do Ants Have Spines?

 No, ants don’t have spines.
-Again, ants are invertebrates, a category of animals that don’t have spines or any other bones.
+Again, ants are invertebrates.
+Invertebrates don’t have spines or any other bones.

 Do Ants Have Teeth?

-Ants have external teeth attached to their mandibles, a pair of adapted appendages near the ant’s mouth.
-These teeth are strong, sharp, and can be used to transport food items, to process food, defend themselves, and even to decapitate or dismember prey.
+Ants have external teeth attached to their mandibles.
+These teeth are strong and sharp.
+Ants use them to transport food items, and process food.
+They also use them to defend themselves and decapitate or dismember prey.